Olde Towne East

 What’s Going On In and Around Olde Towne East?

-There are major revitalization efforts underway or in planning for Olde Towne East, including the aforementioned business improvement program called the Neighborhood Commercial Revitalization Program, which matches funds and grants for business training, education, and loans in several cities in the Northeastern United States and the District of Columbia.
+Major revitalization efforts are underway or in planning for Olde Towne East, including the aforementioned business improvement program called the Neighborhood Commercial Revitalization Program, which matches funds and grants for business training, education, and loans in several cities in the Northeastern United States and the District of Columbia.

 There are also plans to makeover Parsons Avenue – the Parsons Avenue Streetscape Project.
 According to Columbus Division of Design & Construction Project Manager and Utility Coordinator Cristina Parady, this project is a capital infrastructure project by the City of Columbus with significant economic development considerations for Olde Towne East and the entire Near East area.
 This project would bring improvements to the infrastructure and environment, and provide a public art component as well.